Most Popular Keywords

 - BROAD PHRASES HAVE QUESTIONABLE INTENT - For a phrase to get a lot of search volume, it typically has to be a short key phrase.
-In fact, it's often the case that the most searched keywords have multiple meanings.
+In fact, it's often the case that the most searched keywords on Google have multiple meanings.
 It's difficult to target a term (particularly as you pay for each click) when a fair number of searchers are after something slightly to wholly different than what you're offering.
 All of a sudden your "high-volume keyword" offers slightly less relevant traffic for your business.

 - A SHORT LIST OF KEYWORDS IS A STAGNANT LIST OF KEYWORDS - While the long tail is extremely fluid and unpredictable, the most popular keywords are far more stable.
 These keywords' search volumes rarely change, and focusing a search campaign around acquiring this traffic can quickly lead to traffic plateaus.

 But, for all the buzz surrounding long-tail keywords, there's still a lot of traffic in the high-traffic, most searched words (go figure).

 So the question becomes how to attack high-volume keywords within your search marketing campaign.
 That's precisely what we'll deal with here.